Two Kooks » ALL RECIPES » Salad Recipes » Panzanella Salad Recipe with Grilled Chicken

 • A rustic Italian Tuscan loaf is traditional.
 I use a multigrain artisan bread, a French baguette or ciabatta (I love olive ciabatta!).

-• Slightly stale bread and toasting/grilling the bread is the best way to make sure the bread absorbs the dressing and doesn’t get too soft.
+• Slightly stale bread and toasting or grilling the bread is the best way to make sure the bread absorbs the dressing and doesn’t get too soft.

 • Don’t use a regular soft fresh bread because it will become too mushy.

-• For other vegetables, in addition to tomatoes and cukes, try roasted beets, cooked green beans, radishes, grilled zucchini and/or red onions.
+• In addition to tomatoes, I like to include cucumbers and green onions.
+Other good fresh vegetables you can try are roasted beets, cooked green beans, radishes, grilled zucchini and/or red onions.

 • Other good options are a Japanese Salad Dressing for an Asian twist, an Apple Cider dressing or Champagne Vinaigrette.

-• In addition to herbs, try adding lemon zest, nuts, torn Mozzarella or Bocconcini.
+• Other add-ins: lemon zest, nuts, torn Mozzarella or Bocconcini.

 • Replace the chicken with cubed tofu (or more veggies) for a vegetarian version.

-• And for a dairy-free version, omit the cheese.
+• For a dairy-free version, omit the cheese.

 chicken, bread, peppers on grill

 Brush oil on chicken, bread and peppers.
 Season.
-Grill on medium high.
-Chicken will take about 7-10 minutes depending on thickness.
+Grill on medium-high.
+Chicken will take about 5-10 minutes depending on the thickness.

 chopped salad ingredients, bread, chicken on cutting board